andreaceccanti/iam-website/content/en/docs/reference/configuration/scim-response/_index.md

 Identity Management standard.
 Starting from IAM v1.9.0, the API response to GET requests on user details (i.e. `/scim/Me` and `/scim/Users`) are extended with more information.
 All the new details are included into the _IndigoUser_ field.
-To maintain backward compatibility, in order to enable this feature, dedicated properties (or environment variable) need to be enabled.
+To enable this feature, dedicated properties (or environment variables) must be used to maintain backward compatibility.

 The list of information that may be included into the SCIM response are:

 * user's autorities
-* set of managed groups
+* set of user-managed groups
 * set of user's attributes.